-The Department's Budget includes \$444,800 for four (4.0 FTE) staff (\$405,500) and equipment (\$39,300) to facilitate development projects within the City of Fresno.
-To accomplish these goals the Department's Budget includes in the General Fund include:
+The Department's Budget includes \$444,800, of which, \$405,500 is for four (4.0 FTE) staff and \$39,300 is for equipment to facilitate development projects within the City of Fresno.

+To accomplish these goals the Department's General Fund Budget includes:

-\$131,700 one Project Administrator (1.0 FTE) that will focus on Commercial/Industrial projects and will serve as a liaison to customer, staff, CMO for status; sits in on meetings with applicant; assists in seamlessly moving projects though the approval system; and coordinate with internal departments and/or outside agencies to identify solutions that mitigate obstacles to project approvals.
+- \$131,700 one Projects Administrator (1.0 FTE) that will focus on commercial/Industrial projects and will serve as a liaison to customer, staff, CMO for status; sits in on meetings with applicant; assists in seamlessly moving projects though the approval system; and coordinates with internal departments and/or outside agencies to identify solutions that mitigate obstacles to project approvals.
 The position will serve as an expeditor, concierge, and liaison to shepherd projects through the approval process.
-The premium service seeks to attract new business that were previously unwilling to relocate to Fresno.

-- \$169,200 one Project Administrator (1.0 FTE) that will focused on growing Downtown Economic activity and revitalization.
-The position will serve as a liaison to customer, staff, CMO for status; sits in on meetings with applicant; assists in seamlessly moving projects though the approval system; and coordinate with internal departments and/or outside agencies to identify solutions that mitigate obstacles to project approvals.
-The position will serve as an expeditor, concierge, and liaison to shepherd projects through the approval process. - \$104,600 one Project Manager (1.0 FTE) to provide support to the Project Administrator (Commercial/Industrial) and also lead high-priority or sensitive projects requiring citywide or cross-jurisdictional collaboration.
-The Project Manager will also provide internal support for the more than 20 projects including SBI grant, Brownfields, SEDA, etc. - \$39,300 for equipment costs for new staff include: - o \$2,500 for training, - o \$6,900 for three (3) Accela licenses, - \$9,300 for three (3) new laptops, software package and ancillary equipment, - \$1,200 for three (3) new 32 inch monitors, - \$2,400 for three (3) new 43 inch monitors, - o \$900 for three (3) desktop phones, - o \$2,100 for three (3) cell phones, - o \$14,000 for three (3) cubicle remodels.
+The premium service seeks to attract new business that were previously unwilling to relocate to Fresno. - \$169,200 one Projects Administrator (1.0 FTE) that will focus on growing Downtown Economic activity and revitalization.
+The position will serve as a liaison to customer, staff, CMO for status; sits in on meetings with applicant; assists in seamlessly moving projects though the approval system; and coordinates with internal departments and/or outside agencies to identify solutions that mitigate obstacles to project approvals.
+The position will serve as an expeditor, concierge, and liaison to shepherd projects through the approval process. - \$104,600 one Project Manager (1.0 FTE) to provide support to the Projects Administrator (Commercial/Industrial) and also lead high-priority or sensitive projects requiring citywide or cross-jurisdictional collaboration.
+The Project Manager will also provide internal support for the more than 20 projects including SBI grant, Brownfields, SEDA, etc. - \$39,300 for equipment costs for new staff include:

+- \$2,500 for training.

+- o \$6,900 for three (3) Accela licenses.

+- \$9,300 for three (3) new laptops.

+software package and ancillary equipment.

+- \$1,200 for three (3) new 32 inch monitors.

+- \$2,400 for three (3) new 43 inch monitors.

+- o \$900 for three (3) desktop phones.

+- \$2,100 for three (3) cell phones.

+- \$14,000 for three (3) cubicle remodels.